Reykjavík: Climate

-Reykjavík has a subpolar oceanic climate (Köppen: Cfc) closely bordering on a continental subarctic climate (Köppen: Dfc) in the 0 °C isoterm.
+Reykjavík has a subpolar oceanic climate (Köppen: Cfc, Trewartha: Eolk).
 The city has had its present climate classification since the beginning of the 20th century.

 At 64° north, Reykjavík is characterized by extremes of day and night length over the course of the year.
 From 20 May to 24 July, daylight is essentially permanent as the sun never gets more than 5° below the horizon.
 Day length drops to less than five hours between 2 December and 10 January.
 The sun climbs just 3° above the horizon during this time.
 However, day length begins increasing rapidly during January and by month's end there are seven hours of daylight.

 Despite its northern latitude, temperatures very rarely drop below -15 C in the winter.
 The proximity to the Arctic Circle and the strong moderation of the Atlantic Ocean in the Icelandic coast (influence of North Atlantic Current, an extension of the Gulf Stream) shape a relatively mild winter and cool summer.
 The city's coastal location does make it prone to wind, however, and gales are common in winter (influence of the Icelandic Low).
 Summers are cool, with temperatures fluctuating between 10 and 15 C, rarely exceeding 20 C. This is a result of exposure to the maritime winds in its exposed west coast location that causes it to be much cooler in summer than similar latitudes in mainland Scandinavia.
 Contrasting this, winter days are milder than anywhere in far southern Sweden and the vast majority of Denmark.
-Reykjavík averages 147 days of rain (more than 1 mm) per year.
+In fact, winter temperatures are comparable to those of New York City, which is more than 20 degrees farther south.
+Reykjavík averages 147 days of rain (more than 1mm) per year.
 Droughts are uncommon, although they occur in some summers.
+In the summer of 2007, no rain was measured for one month.
 July and August are the warmest months of the year on average and January and February the coldest.

-In the summer of 2007, no rain was measured for one month.
 Summer tends to be the sunniest season, although May averages the most sunshine of any individual month.
 Overall, the city receives around 1,300 annual hours of sunshine, which is comparable with other places in northern and north-western Europe such as Ireland and Scotland, but substantially less than equally northern regions with a more continental climate, including the Bothnian Bay basin in Scandinavia.
 Nonetheless, Reykjavík is one of the cloudiest and coolest capitals of any nation in the world.
 The highest temperature recorded in Reykjavík was 25.7 C, reported on 30 July 2008, while the lowest-ever recorded temperature was -24.5 C, recorded on 21 January 1918.
 The coldest month on record is January 1918, with a mean temperature of -7.2 C. The warmest is July 2019, with a mean temperature of 13.4 C.